 As allowed under the Coronavirus Aid, Relief and Economic Security (CARES) Act, the Company elected to defer payment of the employer's share of social security tax.
-As of December 31, 2020, the balance of this liability is \$4.6 million.
-The Company is required to repay \$2.3 million of the deferred amount by December 31, 2021 which is reflected as part of current liabilities under the caption accrued payroll and related costs.
-The remaining \$2.3 million is due by December 31, 2022 and is reflected as a long-term liability under the caption long-term payroll tax liabilities.
+As of December 31, 2021 and 2020, the balance of this liability is \$2.3 million and \$4.6 million, respectively.
+The Company paid \$2.3 million of the deferred amount in December 2021 and is required to repay the remaining \$2.3 million by December 31, 2022 which is reflected as part of current liabilities under the caption accrued payroll and related costs.
+As of December 31, 2021 and 2020, the long-term liability balance, under the caption long-term payroll tax liabilities, is \$0 and \$2.3 million, respectively.